chen-tony/SPLENDID/README.md

 Inputs require the following formats:
 - BIGSNPR: FBM file for genotype data (with .rds extension)
 - OUT: header for output file name (keep consistent throughout)
-- PATH: path with Slingshot package code
+- PATH: path with SPLENDID package code
 - KEEP.txt: text file with two columns (FID and IID) for all samples to use in analysis
 - EXTRACT.txt: text file with SNPs to use in analysis
 - COVAR.txt: text file with FID, IID, and covariates